exercism/representer-dev-invoker/README.md

-# Test-runner invoker for local development envs
+# Representer invoker for local development envs

 ## Run in development

-To run locally, you need to also clone https://github.com/exercism/test-runner-orchestrator at the same level directory as this repo.
+To run locally, you need to also clone https://github.com/exercism/analyzer-orchestrator and use the `add-representers` branch, at the same level directory as this repo.

 Once that's done:
 - Populate `config/secrets.yml` with same sort of keys as your local website.